apache/arrow/docs/source/python/timestamps.rst

 #.
 Timezone information is lost.
 #.
 Timestamps are truncated to microseconds.
 #.
-The session time zone might have unintuitive impacts on timestamp
+The session time zone might have unintuitive impacts on
-    values.
+    translation of timestamp values.

 Spark to Pandas (through Apache Arrow)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~